The Lamon House Virtual Tour

 belonged to Joe Tincher.

-portrait of Jacob Clem of Blount Township.
-On the
+On the wall is a portrait of Jacob Clem of Blount Township.

 Secretary is a newspaper clipping about the partnership of